sudheermuthyala/EKS/03-Kubernets-Fundamentals/02-ReplicaSet/README.md

 - How to scale the application
     - First thing is go ahead and then update your ReplicaSets,number of replicas and decide number,how much you want, and then apply that.
     - You can use kubectl scale to do that.
-    -  you can even enable the HorizontalPodAutoscaler to auto scale the pods to achieve

-or to support the amount of traffic spike
+    -  you can even enable the HorizontalPodAutoscaler to auto scale the pods to achieve to support the amount of traffic spike

 at that point of time.
 <p align="center">